 Committee for Allotment of Shares under ESOPs

-The Committee for Allotment of Shares under ESOPs has been constituted as per the requirements of relevant regulations to expedite the process of allotment and issue of eligible shares to the employees of the Company under the Stock Option Plan of the Company.
+The Committee for Allotment of Shares under ESOPs has been constituted to expedite the process of allotment and issue of eligible shares to the employees under the Stock Option Plan of the Company.

-The ESOP Committee comprises three Directors of the Board.
-The Committee is constituted for approval, issue and allotment of shares under ESOPs, pursuant to and in terms of '2001 HLL Stock Option Plan', '2006 HLL Performance Share Scheme' and '2012 HUL Performance Share Scheme’.
-The Committee reports to the Board and the minutes of the meetings are placed before the Board for confirmation.
+The Committee comprises three Directors of the Board and is constituted for approval, issue and allotment of shares under ESOPs, pursuant to and in terms of '2001 HLL Stock Option Plan', '2006 HLL Performance Share Scheme' and '2012 HUL Performance Share Scheme'.

 The members of the Board and the Management Committee annually confirm the compliance of the Code of Conduct to the Board.
-The Code is in addition to the Code of Business Principles of the Company.
-A copy of the said Code of Conduct is available on the website of the Company www.hul.co.in.
-In addition, the members of the Board also submit, on an annual basis, the details of individuals to whom they are related and entities in which they hold interest and such disclosures are placed before the Board.
+The Code of Conduct is in addition to the Code of Business Principles of the Company.
+A copy of the said Code of Conduct is available on the website of the Company www.hul.co.in/ investor relations/Corporate Governance/.
+In addition, members of the Board and Management Committee also submit, on an annual basis, the details of individuals to whom they are related and entities in which they hold interest and such disclosures are placed before the Board.
 Transactions with any of the entities referred above are placed before the Board for approval.
-Details of all related party transactions are placed before the Audit Committee on an annual basis.
+Details of all Related Party Transactions are placed before the Audit Committee on quarterly basis.